forcedotcom/source-deploy-retrieve/README.md

 `yarn build`

+## Testing

+### Running the test suite

+`yarn test` runs the suite and outputs code coverage as a text summary

+### Testing with the command line

+Interact with the package exports on the command line by running:

+`yarn repl`

+This will start the NodeJS REPL with a few pre-set variables to conveniently interact with exported modules.
+The REPL runs with the `--inspect` flag, allowing you to attach a debugger to the process.
+Select the `Attach to Remote` configuration in VS Code and click play to debug against it.

+### Testing with another module

 To test the library in another local module, you can link it to such module so any changes that are built will be automatically present without reinstalling:

 `yarn local:link /path/to/other/project`